Vermont

 • Active Duty Pay: Exempt.
 National Guard and reservist pay is exempt up to $2,000 if income less than $50,000.

-• Military Retirement Pay: $10,000 exemption for residents with gross income of $50,000 or less, or $65,000 or less for those married and filing jointly.
-Exemption is phased out over the next $10,000 in additional retirement income.
-For 2025 tax year and beyond, retirement pay fully exempted for those with a federal adjusted gross income (AGI) of $125,000 or less.
+• Military Retirement Pay: Fully exempt for those with a federal Adjusted Gross Income of $125,000 or less.
 Partial exemption for AGI between $125,000 and $175,000 (Source: S. 51).
 Per state tax guidance, USPHS/NOAA commissioned corps retirement pay included as "military retirement pay."

 • Military Disability Pay: Exempt